mitchpatterson/leapMotion_oculus_tutorial/README.md

 <br>Ensure the Oculus Rift is powered and connected to the computer via HDMI & USB.
 A blue eye icon lights up blue to siginal the oculus is powered on.<br>

 <b>Step 3 - Install Unity 3D</b>
-<br>Once all drivers have been installed on the computer then start up the Unity 3D program. * From here you can run the Basketball Unity project in the assets folder if you want to see our final project.<br>
+<br>Once all drivers have been installed on the computer then start up the Unity 3D program. * From here you check out our final result by downloading our unity file from github and importing it into your Unity assets folders.
+You can then run the Basketball Unity project from selecting it from your assets folder<br>